 The day kicked off with my opening keynote outlining ideas and strategies to leverage the potential of existing urban assets, with a specific focus on maximizing the potential of existing infrastructure.

-As part of a nicely put together program, I was followed by John D. Macomber from the Harvard Business School who oultined strategies for private investment in infrastructure projects.
+I was followed by John D. Macomber from the Harvard Business School who outlined strategies for private investment in infrastructure projects.
 Following this one-two combination of “here’s some ideas … and here’s how you can pay for them”, the heart of the session opened up as the mayors discussed, workshopped and reported out the key topics on their minds.